Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-program-a-static-password.md

 # How to program a slot with a static password

 To configure a [slot](xref:OtpSlots) to emit a [static password](xref:OtpStaticPassword), you will use a [ConfigureStaticPassword](xref:Yubico.YubiKey.Otp.Operations.ConfigureStaticPassword) instance.
-It is instantiated by calling the factory method of the same name on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.
+It is instantiated by calling the factory method of the same name ([ConfigureStaticPassword()](xref:Yubico.YubiKey.Otp.OtpSession.ConfigureStaticPassword(Yubico.YubiKey.Otp.Slot))) on your [OtpSession](xref:Yubico.YubiKey.Otp.OtpSession) instance.

 The properties of the static password you wish to set are specified by calling methods on your ```ConfigureStatusPassword``` instance.
 Each of those methods return a ```this``` reference back to the ```ConfigureStaticPassword``` instance.
 This allows you to chain together the configuration in a flexible and simple way, regardless of the combination of options you choose.